acm-ucsb/poker-tournament-backend/README.md

 - prevent code execution stalling: watch timing, errors of processes
 - host to control what players go to what game, tournament manager
 - websockets: live updated game state for each game being played in the tournament

+## finished tasks

+- fastapi setup
+- google cloud compute hooked up to static ext ip (35.212.235.70) with a production server than can run on port 8000
+- basic websockets for synced gamestate display
+  - currently just a chat with all open connections
+- file upload to store user submissions
+- subprocess to run uploaded code files
+  - in the background
+  - py, c++ code can be run, return stdout
+  - python can access the stdout as a `str` after process finishes

 ## other ideas